France

 in France

-In France, the psychomotrician / psychomotor therapist is a healthcare professional whose practice, carried out upon a doctor’s prescription, is regulated by law.
+In France, psychomotor therapist is a healthcare professional whose practice, carried out upon a medical doctor’s prescription, is regulated by law.
 The profession is therefore listed in Book IV of the Public Health Code and holds the status of an Auxiliary to Medicine.

 The professional title is